UNICORE-EU/unicore-docs/source/howto-singlecluster.rst

 While this is OK for testing and setup, it is VERY BAD to expose such a server to the outside world, since anyone who knows what they are doing can easily get access to your installation.

-Ideally you will get an SSL certificate for your machine and use that.
+Ideally you will get an SSL certificate from a CA (Certification Authority) for your machine and use that.
 It's however beyond the scope of this how-to to give a full introduction to SSL certificates.

 As an improvement over the demo certificates, we will create a so-called self-signed certificate and use that, which is secure enough to expose the system to outside users, but is usually